 Homes with swimming pools consume on average 50% more electricity compared to homes without one.
 Your home’s energy prices increase during summer due to additional air conditioning costs in the house.
 The pool can cause considerable rises in electricity costs if you are a new pool owner.

 The good news is that you can reduce your annual electricity bills by upgrading to an energy-efficient pool.
-You can also explore our Power Wizard tool to shop for affordable electricity rates to reduce your pool electricity costs.
+You can also check new electricity plans to find a more affordable electricity rate and reduce your pool electricity costs.

 The driving contributors to energy costs of swimming pools